How to Lose Weight Over 40: A Luxe Guide for Women

 • Requires experimentation to find your ideal window

 Start gently.
-Try a 12-hour overnight fast (say, 7 PM to 7 AM) before jumping into more aggressive windows.
-Listen to your body like it's your wisest friend whispering secrets.
+Try the 12-hour overnight fast (say, 7 PM to 7 AM) before moving on to more aggressive windows.
+Listen to your body like it’s your wisest friend whispering secrets.

 According to expert-backed strategies for women over 40, the key is finding an eating pattern that feels sustainable and energizing, not depleting.